Code Lyoko: Lyoko Warriors

 Mainly known by her alias Aelita Stones, she is the smartest of the group alongside Jeremy.
-At the beginning of the series, she was trapped within Lyoko, inside the Supercomputer.
-She was originally thought to be an AI until it was revealed that she's the daughter of Franz Hopper, the creator of the world of Lyoko.
-As a little girl, she lost her mother.
-When a group of suited men came to her home, she and her father fled and virtualized themselves on Lyoko.
+At the beginning of the series, she was trapped within Lyoko inside the Supercomputer.
+She was originally thought to be an AI until it was revealed that she is the daughter of Franz Hopper, the creator of the world of Lyoko.
+When she was young, she lost her mother and a group of suited men implied to be government agents came to her home, causing her and Franz to flee and virtualize themselves on Lyoko.
 Between the virtualization and Jeremy's discovery of the Supercomputer, X.A.N.A. stole an important memory fragment that inhibited her from becoming fully human again.
-After this fragment is retrieved, she is no longer linked to the Supercomputer.
-After becoming human, she often has nightmares of her past life.
+After this fragment is retrieved, she is no longer linked to the Supercomputer and becomes human again, but often has nightmares of her past life.
 She later enrolls as a boarder at Kadic under the alias Aelita Stones, claiming to be Odd's cousin.
 She reciprocates Jeremy's feelings for her, but he often strains their relationship by overlooking Aelita and her passions in favor of working on the Supercomputer.

-Aelita is the only one capable of deactivating towers on Lyoko to completely neutralize X.A.N.A.'s attacks.
-On Lyoko, she has an elf-like appearance, similar to that of "Mr. Pück," a toy elf from her forgotten childhood.
-She has the ability to create or remove objects, such as rocks or bridges, from the virtual environment, called "creativity" by Jeremie.
-She had no weapons or offensive abilities until season 3 of the show when she developed the ability to create "energy fields," pink balls of plasma that can be thrown or used to block enemy fire from a distance.
-In the fourth season, Jeremy programmed light pink-white angel wings as part of her new virtual attire, allowing her to fly and carry one other person; the star-shaped bracelet enabling her to activate them by waving her hand over it.
+She is nicknamed "Princess" by her friends.
+Aelita is the only one capable of deactivating Towers on Lyoko to completely neutralize X.A.N.A.'s attacks.
+On Lyoko, she has an elf-like appearance similar to that of "Mr. Pück," a toy elf from her forgotten childhood.
+She has the ability to create or remove objects, such as rocks or bridges, from the virtual environment, which is called "creativity" by Jeremie.
+She had no weapons or offensive abilities until season 3, when she developed the ability to create "energy fields," pink balls of plasma that can be thrown or used to block enemy fire from a distance.
+In the fourth season, Jeremy programmed light pink-white angel wings as part of her new virtual attire, allowing her to fly and carry one person; the star-shaped bracelet she wears allows her to activate them by waving her hand over it.